 The Bara Imambara boasts one of the largest vaulted halls in the world – 50m long and 15m high.
-Flat on top, slightly arched inside, and built by Asaf-ud-daula in 1784 without the aid of a single iron or wooden beam, the roof was constructed using a technique known as kara dena, in which bricks are broken and angled to form an interlocking section and then covered with concrete – here several metres thick.
-The arcaded structure is approached through what must have been an extravagant gate, now pockmarked and on the verge of collapse.
-Two successive courtyards lead from the gates to the unusually festive-looking Imambara itself.
-Steps lead up to a labyrinth of chambers known as bhulbhulaiya – the “maze”.
+Flat on top, slightly arched inside, this imambara was built by Asaf-ud-daula in 1784 without the aid of a single iron or wooden beam; the roof was constructed using a technique known as kara dena, in which bricks are broken and angled to form an interlocking section and then covered with concrete – here several metres thick.
+The imambara is approached through what must have been an extravagant gate, now rather battered.
+Two successive courtyards lead from the gate to the imambara, on the left-hand side of which steps lead up to a fascinating labyrinth of chambers known as bhulbhulaiya – the “maze”.

 Overlooking the Bara Imambara from the south, the Asfi Mosque is set on a two-tiered arcaded plinth with two lofty minarets.
 Even though it is inside the Bara Imambara compound, it is closed to non-Muslims, but anyone can check out its exterior, from the gardens adjoining it to the west.